Summoner-Network/.github/README.md

 <summary><img alt="Apple" width="16" src="https://cdn.simpleicons.org/apple/ff69b4"> <b>Install on macOS</b></summary>
 <br>

-**Check or install Node (first time).** This ensures you can run and build the app; Homebrew is the simplest way to add Node.
+**Check or install Node (first time).** This ensures you can run and build the app.
+Homebrew is the simplest way to add Node.

 ```bash
 node -v || brew install node